git clone https://github.com/openliberty/guide-containerize.git

 service, which displays the current contents of the inventory, see http://localhost:9081/inventory/systems.

-service shows the system properties of the running JVM and can be found at http://localhost:9080/system/properties.
+service, which shows the system properties of the running JVM, see http://localhost:9080/system/properties.

-The system properties of your localhost can be added to the inventory
+You can add the system properties of your localhost to the inventory

-After you are finished checking out the microservices, stop the Open Liberty servers by pressing CTRL+C
+After you are finished checking out the microservices, stop the Liberty instances by pressing CTRL+C

 goal in another command-line session: